RedHatTurtle/frei/README.md

 _Licensed under the GNU Affero General Public License v3.0_

 ## Intro
-This code is a prototype version of a full high-order Flux Reconstruction (developed by H.T.
-Huyhn from NASA Glenn) LES solver.d
+This code is a prototype for a high-order Flux Reconstruction method (developed by H.T.
+Huyhn from NASA Glenn) LES solver.
+Secondarily, it should also be able to incorporate RANS modeling and a Finite Volume solver.

-The initial objective is to build an accurate, stable and efficient 1D Euler solver while also providing the basic building blocks and structure for future development of the solver.
-Most of the work done currently is still targeted at this goal.
-The next major target will be to expand the solver to two dimensional flows and add support for simulating laminar viscous flows described by the Navier-Stokes equations.
+The initial objective is to build an accurate, stable and efficient 3D Euler solver while also providing the basic building blocks and structure for future development of the solver.

+Currently the code has basic support for 1D and 2D inviscid, smooth flows with an experimental 3D implementation under development.
+An experimental limiter for transonic flows is implemented but not maintained.

+The next major objectives are implementing multi locale parallelism and benchmarking/tuning of the code up to acceptable performance standards compared to similar solver in Fortran/C/C++.

 ## Compiling and running instructions